 Should I apply?
 Yes!

-Thanks to improvements secured by CFA in negotiations, many more Lecturers and temporary Librarians became eligible to apply for Range Elevation in 2017/18 and many more will now be eligible to apply in 2018/19 and 2019/20.
+Thanks to improvements secured by CFA in negotiations, many more lecturers and temporary librarians became eligible to apply for range elevation.

 How do I know whether I’m eligible to apply?